harishjan/FindMeService/README.md

 2) For User defined exception, run unit test UserServiceTest.java The unit test case check if the UserExistException is throw while creating an already existing user

+### Swagger UI ###
+To access swagger
+1) Run >> mvn spring-boot:run
+2) On a web browser access>> http://localhost:8099/api/swagger-ui/index.html

+Following controllers are exposed[JWT token implementation is not complete]
+1) site-review-controller - site review flow functionality is implemented through this controller.
+2) user-controller - [DUMMY DATA]user basic operations are in this controller
+3) auth-controller - [IMPLEMENTATION not complete]

 ### How to test The use cases for Assignment 1 ###